doctor-g/preproduction_Sp24/course_plan.md

 Refer to [the schedule page](schedule.md) for all the details.

-Following university policy, expect a meeting during our scheduled final exam period.

 ## Decorum

 Your learning is commensurate to your participation, and so attendance is expected.
 You are responsible for your learning regardless of attendance.
-If you miss a class meeting, you should consult with trusted classmates to ensure you are caught up.
+If you miss a meeting, you should consult with trusted classmates to ensure you are caught up.

 We will begin our meetings on time, which means you should arrive a few minutes beforehand.
-This gives you adequate time to get situated and exchange greetings with your classmates.
+This gives you adequate time to get situated and exchange greetings with your colleagues.
 Recognize that it is inconsiderate to miss or be late to a meeting.
 Should you be in a position where tardiness or absence is inevitable, consider bringing treats to a future meeting by way of apology: your classmates will not forget this show of respect.

 Stow your phone in silent mode for the duration of meetings.
 If you anticipate receipt of a communiqué so critical as to merit interrupting a meeting, it is certainly better not to be in that meeting at all.
-Remember that online meetings are meetings, too.

 If we are not actively using laptops in a class activity, stow those as well.
 When we are using laptops for an activity, shut down your social networking and